NeuroLink vs LangChain: When to Use Which (An Honest Comparison)

 LangChain abstracts the pipeline.
 Its core primitive is the chain – a composable sequence of operations (LLM calls, retrievals, transformations) that can be wired together declaratively.

-- Python-first: The Python SDK is the primary implementation, with LangChain.js as a TypeScript port
+@langchain/<provider>scoped packages - Python-first: The Python SDK is the primary implementation, with LangChain.js as a TypeScript port; the JS and Python repos now track the same major version (v1.x)

 LangChain’s mental model is: define your pipeline as a graph of operations, then run data through it.